-- Put your cat in a “safe room” as far away from the work zone as possible.
-Be sure the room has all the essentials: food, water, litterbox, toys, bedding and a radio to mask the construction noise as much as possible.
+Put your cat in a “safe room” as far away from the work zone as possible.
+Be sure the room has all the essentials: food, water, litterbox, toys, bedding and relaxing music to ease your cat’s anxiety and mask the construction noise as much as possible.
 Put a sign on the door instructing those in the house that a cat is in the room and to keep the door closed.

-- Check for any poisonous substances such as paint or paint thinner your cat may get on his fur.
+Paint or paint thinner may be intriguing to your cat and he may get it on his fur.
 Cats groom frequently and if these substances are on his fur, he will ingest the substance and possibly become very ill.

 Even though you take as many precautions as possible, remodeling projects are one of the 10 most common reasons cats begin marking around the house.
 Cats are very territorial, and the presence of strangers in their domain may lead to urine marking so the cat can show the house is his.

 If your cat does being urine marking during or after a remodeling project is completed, it’s important to take steps right away to solve the problem.
 Start by purchasing a black light online or from a hardware store.
 Turn off lights and shine the black light in all areas of your house to find spots your cat is urine marking.
 Once you find those spots, apply an odor remover so your cat won’t keep marking in that same spot.

 For cats that are stubborn and continue marking after taking these steps, using an anti-anxiety medication may be necessary to ease your cat’s stress.